laurenbenner/bnan430-portfolio/README.md

 # bnan430-portfolio
 Portfolio projects from my data visualization course.
+This will include the completion of assignments in Excel, Tableau, PowerBI through DataCamp, Adobe Express, and various AI tools.